Today I started PrEP to Prevent HIV

 That is why today I started PrEP to prevent HIV and protect myself for what I hope is a healthier, happier future.

 What is PrEP?

-PrEP, or Pre-Exposure Prophylaxis, is an anti-HIV medication for people who are HIV-.
-It is a pill made from two common HIV medications, tenofovir and emtricitabine.
+PrEP, or Pre-Exposure Prophylaxis, is an anti-HIV medication for people who are HIV negative.
+It is a pill made from two common HIV medications, Tenofovir and Emtricitabine.

 When taken daily, PrEP helps to build up these antiviral medicines in the body to protect against the HIV-1 virus (the most common type).

-Think of it as a chemical immunal resistance to HIV, preventing the virus from taking hold after you have been exposed, greatly reducing your chance of infection.
+Think of it as a chemical Immunol resistance to HIV, preventing the virus from taking hold after you have been exposed, greatly reducing your chance of infection.

 Who Should Use PrEP?

 Originally, PrEP was prescribed only to very high risk individuals, such as intravenous drug users, sex workers, and couples who had one partner HIV+ and the other HIV-.

 But now, as the drug is becoming better understood and more readily available, PrEP is being recommended more and more to any gay men who practice anal sex.